 - a.
 Oral I-131 ≥ 33 mCi: A minimum of three procedures must include the oral administration of I-131 with administered activity equal to or in excess of 1.22 Gigabecquerels (33 mCi).
 Patient conditions may be either benign or malignant but the counted administration must be for therapeutic intent. - b.
-Parenteral unsealed source: A minimum of three procedures must include a parenteral administration with therapeutic intent for a diagnosis of malignancy. - c.
-The residents will keep a separate log of the 6 cases (Oral I-131 & Parenteral Administration Log), signed by the authorized user, which will be part of the resident's permanent record as a hard copy of the log will be required to take the oral exam, for future licensure, and if any questions arise to document that current training qualifies graduating residents as authorized users, but the training does not provide the license. - 10.
+Residents must perform a minimum of five cases of parenteral administration of any alpha emitter, beta emitter, mixed emission, or a photon-emitting radionuclide with a photon energy less than 150 keV, for which a written directive is required, and/or parenteral administration of any other radionuclide, for which a written directive is required. - c.
+The residents will keep a separate log of the 8 cases (Oral I-131 & Parenteral Administration Log), signed by the authorized user, which will be part of the resident's permanent record as a hard copy of the log will be required to take the oral exam, for future licensure, and if any questions arise to document that current training qualifies graduating residents as authorized users, but the training does not provide the license. - 10.
 The program must include education in adult medical oncology, pediatric medical oncology, oncologic pathology, oncologic diagnostic imaging, and palliative care in a way that is applicable to the practice of radiation oncology. - a.
 In order to meet this requirement programs should: - i.
-Document resident attendance at regularly-scheduled multidisciplinary patient disposition conferences (at least four hours per month during the clinical rotations); or,
+Document resident attendance at regularly-scheduled multidisciplinary patient disposition conferences (at least four hours per month during the clinical rotations); or, - ii. provide a two-month rotation in medical oncology, to include adult and pediatric patients, as well as a one-month rotation in both oncologic pathology and diagnostic imaging. - b.
+Each conference must include the documented participation of a physician board-certified in the applicable specialty or subspecialty. - 11.
+Didactic sessions should be attended by residents, radiation oncologists, and other staff members. - 12.
+Residents must have rotations in the clinical and technical management of gastrointestinal, gynecologic, genitourinary, lymphoma/leukemia, head and neck, breast, adult CNS, and thoracic malignancies.